-2018 Rule:
+2019 Rule:

 Bat Standard Same - all must have new USSSA thumbprint mark Same - all must have new USSSA thumbprint mark Balls Only USSSA stamped balls Only GSL stamped balls Courtesy Runner One courtesy runner per inning (one time) may be used.
 The cour- tesy runner can be any player in the lineup.
 If the courtesy runner is still on base at the time his/her turn at bat comes up, that spot in the order will be an out.
 No sub- stitution for a courtesy runner.
 May be anyone on the roster and may be used unlimited times for one player per inning.
 No substi- tution for a courtesy runner.
-Designated Homerun Hitter None currently Player who, without penalty, may hit a homerun every time at bat.
-Teams must designate their DHH prior to the start of the game.
-Should the DHH be walked (in- tentional or not) the next person to hit a home run may do so without penalty until the DHH's spot comes back up in the lineup.
+Designated Homerun Hitter None currently Player, not batting position, may, without penalty hit a homerun each time at bat.
+Teams must des- ignate their DHH prior to the start of the game.
+If DHH is walked (intentional or not) the next per- son to hit a home run may do so without penalty until the DHH's spot comes back up in the lineup.
 If the DHH is substituted for, the team loses the DHH until the original DHH returns to the same spot in the lineup.
 Choice of First or Last Bat Decided by DOUBLE coin toss unless otherwise stated in rules of organization Decided by DOUBLE coin toss unless otherwise stated in rules of organization Run Rules Men's A 25 after 3, 20 after 4, 15 after 5 with accompanying flip flop rules 25 after 3, 20 after 4, 15 after 5 No flip flop rules Men's B 25 after 3, 20 after 4, 15 after 5 with accompanying flip flop rules 25 after 3, 20 after 4, 15 after 5 No flip flop rules Men's C 25 after 3, 20 after 4, 15 after 5 with accompanying flip flop rules 25 after 3, 20 after 4, 15 after 5 No flip flop rules